nodeontrain/nodeontrain.xyz/tuts/showing_users.md

 	 ...
 {% endhighlight %}

 When following REST principles, resources are typically referenced using the resource name and a unique identifier.
-What this means in the context of users—which we’re now thinking of as a Users resource—is that we should view the user with id 1 by issuing a GET request to the URL `/users/1`.
+What this means in the context of users—which we're now thinking of as a Users resource—is that we should view the user with id 1 by issuing a GET request to the URL `/users/1`.

 We can get the routing for `/users/1` to work by running a single command